SpatulaRat/TwoWeekMinecraftPhaseModpack/README.md

 # TwoWeekMinecraftPhaseModpack
-A Github Repo made for sharing a minecraft modpack
+A GitHub repo made for sharing a Minecraft modpack with friends